lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \include{_business/includes/superficial-automation.md}

 \notes{Superficial automation that makes things quicker for the individual but undermines the organisation is a particular problem.
-If everyone has a team of agents they manage to do their work, but the team of agents doesn't interact with the wider ecosystem, then knowledge becomes more siloed.}
+If everyone has a team of agents they manage to do their work, but the team of agents doesn't interact with the wider ecosystem, then knowledge becomes more siloed.
+This increases intellectual debt.}

 \newslide{Maintaining Human Judgment: Key Principles}